 Beal Island Visual Tour

-Kayaks and canoes land on the beach at the southern tip of Beal Island.
-The stairs from the beach lead to the camping area and hiking trail.
-At night, the campers renting the island can use the stone fire ring on the beach.
+You will land your kayaks or canoes on the beautiful beach at the southern tip of Beal Island.
+After dinner, you can enjoy a campfire using the stone fire ring on the beach.

-There are wooden tables on the western side of the beach.
-Each table has poles to allow hanging a tarp.
+There are wooden cook tables (one for each rental party) located on the beach.
+Each table has poles to support a tarp.

 At the top of the stairs you will see a wooden kiosk with information about the island and directions to the hiking trail.